 HIS 1102 Western Civilization II

-Survey of developments in Western history from modern times to contemporary era, including the Scientific Revolution, Enlightenment, French Revolution and Napoleon, nationalism, imperialism, two world wars and the postwar era.
+Survey of developments in Western history from modern times to the contemporary era, including the Scientific Revolution, Enlightenment, French Revolution and Napoleon, nationalism, imperialism, two world wars and the postwar era.

 POL 2241 American National Government